-In this setting, the state \( |3\rangle \) is a high-lying Rydberg state.
-The interaction between two Rydberg atoms, located at positions \(\mathbf{r}\) and \(\mathbf{r'}\), is described by the van der Waals potential \( V_{\mathrm{vdW}} = -\hbar C_6/|\mathbf{r'} - \mathbf{r}|^6 \), where \(C_6\) being the dispersion coefficient~\cite{Saffman2010}.
-When light propagates in the medium, Rydberg excitation in the vicinity of a Rydberg atom is strongly suppressed, due to the long-range Rydberg-Rydberg interaction; see Fig.~\ref{fig1}(b).
-Such spatial dependent Rydberg blockade leads to nonlocal nonlinear optical interactions~\cite{murray2016quantum}.
-Note that in the excitation scheme shown in Fig.~\ref{fig1}(a), the transition $|1\rangle \rightarrow|2\rangle \rightarrow|3\rangle$ forms a ladder-shaped Rydberg-EIT.
+In this setting, level $|3\rangle $ represents a high-lying Rydberg state.
+The interaction between two Rydberg atoms, located at positions $\mathbf{r}$ and $\mathbf{r^{\prime }}$, is accounted for by the van der Waals potential $ V_{\mathrm{vdW}}=-\hbar C_{6}/|\mathbf{r^{\prime }}-\mathbf{r}|^{6}$, with the dispersion coefficient~$C_{6}$ \cite{Saffman2010}.
+When light propagates in the medium, the Rydberg excitation in a vicinity of a Rydberg atom is strongly suppressed, due to the long-range Rydberg-Rydberg interaction; see Fig.~\ref{fig1}(b).
+The Rydberg blockade leads to nonlocal nonlinear optically-mediated interactions~\cite{murray2016quantum}.
+Note that, in the excitation scheme shown in Fig.~\ref{fig1}(a), the transition $|1\rangle \rightarrow |2\rangle \rightarrow |3\rangle $ forms a ladder-shaped Rydberg-EIT.